- Writers Retreat

 Lambda Literary believes Lesbian, Gay, Bisexual, Transgender and Queer literature is fundamental to the preservation of our culture, and that LGBTQ lives are affirmed when our stories are written, published and read.

-The Writers Retreat for Emerging LGBT Voices is the first program of its kind ever offered to LGBTQ writers: a one-week intensive workshop immersion in fiction, nonfiction, genre fiction or poetry.
+The Writers Retreat for Emerging LGBT Voices is the first program of its kind ever offered to LGBTQ writers: a one-week intensive workshop immersion in fiction, genre fiction, nonfiction, playwriting or poetry.
 An unparalleled opportunity to learn from the very best writers in the LGBT community, LLF’s Writers Retreat is open to emerging LGBTQ writers of any age and from any country.

 To insure the quality of Lambda Literary’s Writers Retreat, applicants will be screened.
 Space is limited to approximately 9-12 students per workshop.
 Some publication history is desirable but not required.
 Ability to pay fees will in no way be part of the selection process.